gabriel-richardson/NSGA-Smash-AI/README.md

 # Melee Fighting AI
 We used NSGA-II in DEAP to optimize a set of Smash Bros AI agents for both offensive and defensive objctives.
-By optimizing for two objectives with NSGA-II, we can find a diverse set of both offensive and defensive agents.
+By optimizing for two objectives with NSGA-II, we are able to evolve a diverse set of agents that implement varying degrees of offensive and defensive strategies.

 ## Requirements
 Tested on: Ubuntu 14.04 LTS & macOS Sierra, Dolphin 5.0